School Counselor – Career, Salary & State Licensure

 Step 1: Graduate from High School or Obtain a GED (Four Years)

 Completing high school or obtaining a GED is the first step towards becoming a school counselor.
-Students who wish to pursue this career should focus on psychology, child development, leadership, English, and social science classes.
+Students who wish to pursue this career should focus on classes such as psychology, child development, leadership, English, and social science.

 If there are opportunities to volunteer in school counseling centers, students should take advantage of them to gain valuable insight into this career.